KaiPereira/The-World-in-Waves/README.md

 As you can see, a longitudinal wave oscillates back and forth like a slinky, creating compression's and rarefaction's (a rarefaction is the opposite of compression, it's the spreading out of waves).
 Your ear captures these vibrations, amplifies it using your bones (wow), and then converts the mechanical vibrations into electrical signals for your brain.

 On the other hand, transverse waves are a bit more complicated.
-Their electric field is oscillating in time, which means when you place a charged particle in that field, it feels a force, making the particle to move back and forth causing the particles to oscillate.
+Their electric field is oscillating in time, which means when you place a charged particle in that field, it feels a force, making the particle move back and forth causing it to oscillate.
 The particle's motion is a response of the field, not actually the field itself.

 ![Pasted image 20251217074524.png](images/Pasted%20image%2020251217074524.png)